Drimolen

 The Drimolen Palaeocave System consists of a series of terminal Pliocene to early Pleistocene hominin-bearing palaeocave fills located around 40 km north of Johannesburg, South Africa, and about 6 km north of Sterkfontein in the UNESCO World Heritage Site Cradle of Humankind.

 History of Research

-The site was discovered on 9 July 1992 by Andre Keyser and he continued to direct excavations at the site until his death in 2010.
+Conventionally it is considered that the site was discovered on 9 July 1992 by Andre Keyser, however Murray Obbes, who was conducting field survey as part of his masters projects at the Rand Afrikaans University (now the University of Johannesburg) claims to have found the site and showed it and the fossils to Keyser.
+Either way Andre Keyser directed excavations at the site until his death in 2010.